 The preparation of consolidated financial statements in conformity with the basis of accounting described in note 1a requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the year.
-Accounts subject to significant estimates include useful lives of tangible capital assets and liabilities for retirement and other employee future benefits.
+Accounts subject to significant estimates include allowances for doubtful accounts receivable, useful lives of tangible capital assets and liabilities for retirement and other employee future benefits.
 Actual results could differ from these estimates.